 Interested in joining our CERT program?

 This is a great opportunity to be better prepared in an emergency and to help your community following a disaster.
-If you are interested in applying for a CERT position, we encourage you to send an e-mail to place your name on the interest list.
+If you are interested in applying for a CERT position, we encourage you to fill out our employment interest form to place your name on an interest list.
 You will be contacted within a few business days with additional information about the program.